LassoSoft/LassoGuide/lasso_guide_source/operations/lassoapps.rst

 as other LassoApps running on the system.
 This technique can be used to assemble a result page based on multiple files working together.

-To include a LassoApp file from a lasso file external to the LassoApp, the `lassoapp_include` method is used.
+To include a LassoApp file from a Lasso file external to the LassoApp, the `lassoapp_include` method is used.
 This method accepts one string parameter, which is the path to the file to include.
 This path does not need to be altered via the `lassoapp_link` method.
 However, the path should be a full path to the file starting with the name of the LassoApp that contains the file.
 Additionally, `lassoapp_include` takes content representations into account.
-Therefore, if the HTML representation of a file is desired, the file path should include the ".html" extension.
+Therefore, if the HTML representation of a file is desired, the file path should include the "|dot| html" extension.

 For example, a LassoApp result page could consist of pulling in two other LassoApp files.
 Earlier in this chapter, several files were described